Speaking: Functional Language A2

 Activity 2: Role-Play a Situation

-Work with a partner.
-Read the situation and have a short conversation.
+Work with a partner or practice alone.
+Read the situation and have a short conversation using the phrases you learned.

 Situation: Student A is trying to reach a book on a high shelf but is too short.
 Student B sees this.